brimson/brimson.github.io/_posts/2021-11-04-bilinear_sobel.md

     vec4 A2 = texture(Source, TexCoord + vec2( 0.5, 0.5) * PixelSize);
     vec4 A3 = texture(Source, TexCoord + vec2(-0.5, -0.5) * PixelSize);
     vec4 A4 = texture(Source, TexCoord + vec2( 0.5, -0.5) * PixelSize);

-    // Multiply Ix and Iy by 4 to match the weights in original Sobel Ix = (A2 + A4) - (A0 + A3);
+    Ix = (A2 + A4) - (A0 + A3);
     Iy = (A0 + A2) - (A3 + A4);
 }